Yelfive/md-notes/Linux/Posix Regular Expression.md

 Most advanced programming language(such as PHP) follows Perl, however Linux bash follows the **POSIX** standard.
 And they are described as follows:

-1. Basic Regular Expression, or Basic RegEx, shorten as BREs
+1. Basic Regular Expression, or Basic RegEx, shorten as BRE
-2. Extended Regular Expression, or Extended RegEx, shorten as EREs
+2. Extended Regular Expression, or Extended RegEx, shorten as ERE
-3. Perl Regular Expression, or Perl RegEx, shorten as PREs
+3. Perl Regular Expression, or Perl RegEx, shorten as PRE

 ## 1. Basic Regular Expression